isomerpages/govtech-stp/_returning-singapore-citizen-and-pr/vaccinated-travel-lane.md

 Singapore Citizens and Permanent Residents do <u>not</u> need to apply for a Vaccinated Travel Pass (VTP) to travel to Singapore under the VTL, as they can return to Singapore without the need for entry approval provided they adhere to the VTL requirements.

-*To be considered fully vaccinated, travellers must have received and completed the full regimen of the <a href="https://extranet.who.int/pqweb/vaccines/covid-19-vaccines">WHO EUL vaccines</a> (Pfizer-BioNTech/Comirnaty, oderna, AstraZeneca, Janssen, Sinopharm or Sinovac) in either Singapore or Germany, at least 14 days before their intended date of entry into Singapore.
+*To be considered fully vaccinated, travellers must have received and completed the full regimen of the <a href="https://extranet.who.int/pqweb/vaccines/covid-19-vaccines">WHO EUL vaccines</a> (Pfizer-BioNTech/Comirnaty, Moderna, AstraZeneca, Janssen, Sinopharm or Sinovac) in either Singapore or Germany, at least 14 days before their intended date of entry into Singapore.
 The following regimens are currently recognised:
 - 1 dose of Janssen vaccine; or
 - 2 same dose of the other WHO EUL vaccines; or
 - Any other combination of doses of WHO EUL vaccines that is bilaterally agreed on between Singapore and their country/region of departure.*